emerald-dao/emerald-academy-v2/src/lib/content/courses/intermediate-cadence/en/week2/day2.md

+---
+title: Access (account)
+day: 2
+language: en
+excerpt: We are making our way back to the grand topic of **access control!** "Yaaaaaaaay," said nobody.
+---

 # Chapter 2 Day 2 - access(account)

 Hey folks!
 Welcome back to another Day.
 We are making our way back to the grand topic of **access control!** "Yaaaaaaaay," said nobody.
 But don't worry, this one will actually be quite short, because this is a relatively simple concept to understand.

 ## Access Control

-As you already know, access control is Cadence's fun way of allowing us to specifically say where certain variables and functions are allowed to be *read* and *written*.
-More specifically, each "access modifier" (like `pub`, `access(contract)`, etc) each have a *read* and *write* scope.
+As you already know, access control is Cadence's fun way of allowing us to specifically say where certain variables and functions are allowed to be _read_ and _written_.
+More specifically, each "access modifier" (like `pub`, `access(contract)`, etc) each have a _read_ and _write_ scope.

 Take a look at the image below to recap what each access modifier means: